A Geometric Approach of Gradient Descent Algorithms in Linear Neural Networks: On the conjecture (OVF) in the case H1

-For $0\leq r\leq d_y-1$, we can further stratify $\Crit_r(L)$ according to the value taken by $L$ among the subsets made of singular values of cardinality equal to $r$.
+Using Lemma~\ref{lem:same-ker-deep}, For $0\leq r\leq d_y-1$, we can further stratify $\Crit_r(L)$ according to the value taken by $L$ among the subsets made of singular values of cardinality equal to $r$.
 Setting $c(r)=C_{d_y}^r$ (where the right-hand-side is a binomial coefficient), one has

-where, for each subset $S$ made of singular values of cardinality equal to $r$, it corresponds a unique subset $I_l^r$ of $\Crit_r(L)$ where the value of the loss function is equal to the half the sum of the squares of the singular values belonging to $S$.
+where, for each subset $S$ made of singular values of cardinality equal to $r$, it corresponds a unique subset $I_l^r$ of $\Crit_r(L)$ where the value of the loss function is equal to the half sum of the squares of the singular values belonging to $S$.
 This immediately follows from Assumption~\ref{ass:distinct-critical-values}.
 It also follows at once that the $I_l^r$'s are two by two distinct.

-We have then the following proposition. \begin{Proposition} For $0\leq r\leq d_y-1$, consider the stratification of $\Crit_r(L)$ defined in \eqref{eq:strat-Cr} and assume that Assumption~\ref{ass:distinct-critical-values} holds true.
+We have then the following proposition. \begin{proposition} For $0\leq r\leq d_y-1$, consider the stratification of $\Crit_r(L)$ defined in \eqref{eq:strat-Cr} and assume that Assumption~\ref{ass:distinct-critical-values} holds true.
 Then, for $1\leq l\leq c(r)$, the algebraic variety $I_l^r$ is a closed embedded (differential) submanifold of $\mathcal{X}$ of dimension $d(r)$ given by